NREL/EnergyPlus/design/FY2017/MultipleAirloopsInOneZone.md

 - *Done* In `DataSizing` add a new variable for `NumAirTerminalUnits` which is the number of air terminal units.
 This will be incremented as ZoneHVAC:AirDistributionUnit and AirTerminal:SingleDuct:Uncontrolled objects are created.
 - *Done* In `DataSizing` add a new variable for `CurTermUnitSizingNum` which is equivalent to `CurZoneEqNum`.
 Use only where the TermUnitSizingIndex cannot be determined directly from the component or ADU number.

-**ARRRGHHH!!!!** TermUnitSizing isn't filled for everyone, only some parts are used for certain type of terminal units.
+*Hmmm* `TermUnitSizing` isn't filled for everyone, only some parts are used for certain type of terminal units.
 Ones that currently don't rely on that don't fill it.
+But that may be ok.
+The important info ends up in `TermUnitFinalZoneSizing`.

 - *Done* Change `TermUnitSizing` and `TermUnitFinalZoneSizing` to be indexed separately, not by zone.
   - *If this proves to be too intrusive or risky, consider adding yet another array that is indexed by ADU.*
-- Expand `TermUnitSizing` to include pertinent inputs from a referenced `DesignSpecification:AirTerminal:Sizing` object.
+- *Done* Expand `TermUnitSizing` to include pertinent inputs from a referenced `DesignSpecification:AirTerminal:Sizing` object.
 These fields will default to 1.0 if there is no `DesignSpecification:AirTerminal:Sizing` object for a given ADU.
-- In `UpdateSysSizing`, change some things that are indexed by CtrlZoneNum (or equivalent) to be indexed by terminal unit sizing index.
+- *Done* In `UpdateSysSizing`, change some things that are indexed by CtrlZoneNum (or equivalent) to be indexed by terminal unit sizing index.
 - *Done* Add two arrays to `DataAirloop::AirLoopZoneEquipConnectData`
   - `Array1D_int TermUnitCoolSizingIndex`
   - `Array1D_int TermUnitHeatSizingIndex`
   - These get filled in `SimAirServingZones::InitAirLoops`
-- Wherever sizing calculations are made in the terminal unit sizing routines and in `RequestSizing`, apply the input factors from `DesignSpecification:AirTerminal:Sizing` which are stored in `TermUnitSizing`.
+- *Done* Wherever sizing calculations are made in the ~~terminal unit~~ system sizing routines and ~~in `RequestSizing`~~ and when filling `TermUnitFinalZoneSizing`, apply the input factors from `DesignSpecification:AirTerminal:Sizing` which are stored in `TermUnitSizing`.

 ### 8. Allow an airloop with no return path *(if budget allows)*